 - Fallen angels are the goats on Jesus' left.
 (Matthew 25:41-46, Revelation 20:10-15)

 - The Lake of Fire is prepared for Satan and his angels.
 (Matthew 25:41)

 - Jesus allows unbelieving humans to fear the destiny of Satan.
 (Revelation 21:8)

 - Christ's purpose is to show off his grace in kindness toward his chosen.
 (Ephesians 2:7)

 I hope these points inspire valuable reflection for all Christians.

-Perhaps my additional Restorationist defense of the gospel of Christ's victorious grace was unneeded since there are so many already, some of which are reviewed in my article, Book Reviews.
+Perhaps my additional defense of the gospel of Christ's victorious grace was unneeded since there are so many already, some of which are reviewed in my article, Book Reviews.
 However, I was well into writing Optimism Out of Control before realizing the ample existing witness.
 Yet I do highlight two significant observations, which I have not seen elsewhere.
 First, I note the distinct intermediate punishments of humans and fallen angels in Hades and Tartarus, and concluding destinies in Heaven and the Lake of Fire, respectively.
 Second, I note that accurate hermeneutics must recognize that Jesus, like Hosea, sometimes calls his lost sheep, "not my sheep", and is willing to allow the rebellious elect to fear the destiny of Satan.
 I hope these contributions to the discussion help the body of Christ grow further toward maturity.